-Many beers that you can find on a grocery store shelf had much publicity in popular taste, just like Corona beer.
+Many beers you can find on a grocery store shelf have much publicity in popular taste, just like Corona beer.
 The beer remains one of the best brands in the marketplace.
 It is also the most transported beer in the United States.

-A lot of beer lovers are hoarding Corona beer in their chillers for an extended period.
+Many beer lovers hoard Corona beer in their chillers for an extended period.

 Is there an expiration date on Corona beer?
 Yes, it does.
 You can establish by seeing the benchmarks such as expiration code, storage life, pull date, and birth date.

 In the article, you will find out the benchmarks on the expiration date of Corona beers.
 You will also learn the ideal ways to store your Corona beer.